Loss of Use Coverage: What Home Insurance Pays for Temporary Housing

 Flood & Earthquake Damage Are Not Covered

 Standard homeowners insurance does not cover floods or earthquakes.
-If you live in a high-risk area, make sure you carry separate flood or earthquake insurance — otherwise, you'll have no loss of use protection for those events either.
+If you live in a high-risk area, make sure you carry separate flood or earthquake insurance, otherwise you'll have no loss of use protection for those events either.

 The Home Must Be Uninhabitable

 Simply being inconvenienced is not enough.
 Your insurer (and sometimes a claims adjuster) must determine that the damage makes the home unsafe or impossible to live in during repairs.
 A small roof leak that leaves the rest of the house intact may not qualify, whereas extensive fire or structural damage almost certainly would.
+After the 2025 Los Angeles wildfires, California regulators clarified that "uninhabitable" also includes homes affected by toxic smoke, ash contamination, or active public-health advisories, even if the structure itself is standing.

 Trusted by Thousands